syedraihanm/DL---RNN/README.md

 To develop a Recurrent Neural Network (RNN) model for predicting stock prices using historical closing price data.

 ## Problem Statement and Dataset
+Stock price prediction is an important task in financial analysis because investors and organizations rely on accurate forecasts to make better investment decisions.
+Traditional statistical methods often struggle to capture complex patterns in time-series data such as stock prices.

+The objective of this project is to develop a Recurrent Neural Network (RNN) model that can learn patterns from historical stock price data and predict future prices.
+Using the historical closing prices of Google stock, the model will be trained on a training dataset and evaluated on a separate test dataset.

+The system will involve loading the datasets, preprocessing the data, building and training an RNN model, and then predicting stock prices for the test dataset.
+Finally, the predicted values will be compared with the actual stock prices to evaluate the performance and accuracy of the model.

 <img width="794" height="559" alt="image" src="https://github.com/user-attachments/assets/4aa20cde-27b0-439c-b57b-858d5fe730f6" />